Ivan Jolić: Hapoel Tel Aviv

 In May 2006, Jolić signed a two-year contract with Hapoel Tel Aviv.
-In that season, Hapoel played for the European League and, in the qualifying round, the club launched off Domzale Slovenia and Ukraine's Odessa.
+In that season, Hapoel played for the European League and, in the qualifying round, the club launched off Domzale Slovenia and Ukraine's Odesa.
 This placed it in the group with Paris Saint-Germain Panathainakos, Rapid Bucharest, and Young Boleslav.
 Hapoel took second place and reached the 1 / 16 finals of the UEFA Cup where he was eliminated by Rangers F.C.
 In this season, Jolic won the Israel State Cup with Hapoel.

 NK Interblock Ljubljana

 After a season in Israel and conquered Cup, Jolić signed a contract for the ambitious club FC Interblock Ljubljana.
 In the two years spent in Ljubljana, Jolić won two Cups and one Supercup with NK Interblock Ljubljana.
-In the 2008-2009 season, the first match was played against FC Zeta.
+In the 2008–2009 season, the first match was played against FC Zeta.
 In that match, Jolić scored the first European goal in history for Interblock.